sutta » an » an8 » Aṅguttara Nikāya 8.63

 “Evamevaṁ panidhekacce moghapurisā mamaññeva ajjhesanti.

-“This is exactly how some foolish people ask me for something.
+“This is exactly how some silly people ask me for something.

 Dhamme ca bhāsite mamaññeva anubandhitabbaṁ maññantī”ti.